-If you don't have any sage on hand, then you will not be able to get quite the pungent flavor most of use associate with poultry seasoning.
-You can use up to 2/3's sage, in fact.
+If you don’t have any sage on hand, then you will not be able to get the pungent flavor most of us associate with poultry seasoning.
+You can use up to two-thirds sage, in fact.
 Most cooks just throw the typical herbs together in equal proportions.
 However, you can adjust the amount of each ingredient to your taste.

 To replace poultry seasoning, use any of the following, according to your own unique taste.
 The first five ingredients are really the main ones you need, but you can do without any of these in a pinch.
 The amounts given are suggestions only.
 You can double or triple the amount, depending on your needs.